Grow Well Guides

 Feeding

 Daphne enjoy a soil that is slightly more acidic.
-Feed your Daphne in spring after flowering has finished, and in autumn before flowering happens.
+Feed your daphne in spring after flowering has finished, and in autumn before flowering happens.
 Feed with an acidic food such as Kings Slow Release Camellia & Azalea food for acid loving plants.

 Protecting

-Free draining soil is a must with Daphne, poor drainage will result in root rot and loss of plants.
+Free draining soil is a must with daphne, poor drainage will result in root rot and loss of plants.

 Mulching